XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/README.md

 ## Software dependencies
 * ROS - tested with Kinetic version
 * OpenCV - tested with OpenCV 3.3.1 with corresponding opencv_contrib
+* For opencv_contrib and OpenCV3 installation, these instructions on this website could be very helpful(could skip those steps about virtual environment)   [OpenCV Installation](https://www.learnopencv.com/install-opencv3-on-ubuntu/)

 ## Camera calibration